aws-amplify/amplify-cli/packages/amplify-velocity-template/README.md

 ## Examples

-You can find a lot of examples from the tests directory.
-There is no different between the use of browser and NodeJs.
+You can find a lot of examples in the `tests` directory.
+There are no differences between using a browser and a node.js environment.

 ## Public API